 Ordering Street Food in Greece

 You will find most of these delicacies in abundance as you travel around Greece.
-If there is a particular street food snack that appeals to you, you can ask your hotel reception/Greek friends to tell you where you can find the best of that dish in the area.
+If there is a particular Greek street food snack that appeals to you, you can ask your hotel reception/Greek friends to tell you where you can find the best of that dish in the area.

-We also have a handy service in Greece called E-food.
-This is the Greek answer to Uber Eats or other food delivery apps.
+These are essentially the Greek answer to Uber Eats or other food delivery apps.
 You can order food for collection from nearby stores.

 I have had the pleasure of travelling pretty extensively through this beautiful country during that time.
 If there is anything I can help you with, don’t hesitate to reach out via the comments below.
-Geia sou!
-Melissa xo